fabianoromanberaldi/fabianoberaldi_checkthenews/README.md

   *  month: number of months for which you need to receive news (if 0, means current month)
   *  timeout_in_seconds: selenium timeout
   *  browser: browser where you want to run the robot.
 The values must be "chrome", "firefox" or "edge"
-  *  download_images: if you want to download the images from the article, set as True, otherwise False
+  *  download_images: if you want to download the images from the article, set as True, otherwise as False